Faculty and Staff

 Option two: Pre-Recorded Presentations

 Embed a pre-recorded presentation that are typically 30-40 minutes long.
 These presentations give a broad overview of the career topic and will introduce pertinent UCC services and resources and where to find details on upcoming events and programs.
 All pre-recorded presentations can be found in KU MediaHub and can be easily uploaded into your Canvas site.
+Please use the UCC Request Form to request a link or embed code.

 List of Standard Presentations (recorded and available in KU MediaHub/Canvas Commons)